Statement of Policies

-The information on this page applies to all undergraduate students (new and continuing students) who are requesting federal and/or state student aid funds for Autumn Quarter 2011 or any subsequent quarter.
-Federal and state student aid programs include Pell Grants, Supplemental Educational Opportunity Grants (SEOG), Cal Grants, Federal Work-Study, Perkins Loans, Direct Subsidized/Unsubsidized Loans, Direct PLUS Loans (Graduate or Parent).
-For Direct PLUS Loans borrowed by parents of undergraduate students, the parent borrower's eligibility to receive loan funds is dependent on the student's SAP Status.
+The information on this page applies to all undergraduate students (new and continuing students) who are requesting federal and/or state student aid funds.
+Federal and state student aid programs for undergraduate students include Pell Grants, Supplemental Educational Opportunity Grants (SEOG), Cal Grants, Federal Work-Study, Direct Subsidized/Unsubsidized Loans, and Direct PLUS Parent Loans.
+For Direct PLUS Parent Loans, the parent borrower's eligibility to receive loan funds is dependent on the student's SAP Status.

-Stanford's federal student aid SAP policies for undergraduate students are similar, but not identical, to the university's Academic Standing policies.
+Stanford's federal student aid SAP policies for undergraduate students are similar, but not identical, to the university's policies for minimum academic progress.
 Students should review both sets of policies and ask for clarification as needed.
-Questions about federal student aid SAP policies should be directed to the Financial Aid Office; questions about the university's Academic Standing policies should be directed to the Undergraduate Advising & Research office at firstname.lastname@example.org.
+Questions about federal student aid SAP policies should be directed to the Financial Aid Office; questions about the university's minimum academic progress policies should be directed to Academic Advising at email@example.com.

 Conditions for Making Satisfactory Academic Progress